Forms on Berkovich spaces based on harmonic tropicalizations: The balancing condition

 We will generalize the balancing result of Chambert-Loir and Ducros in Lemma~\ref{balancing for smooth germs} to a harmonic tropicalization map $h\colon X \to \R^n$.
 We recall from~\secref{tropical cycle of a germ} that a germ $(X,x)$ gives rise to a canonical weighted rational fan $h(X,x)_d$ of pure dimension $d$.
 In Definition~\ref{def:pl.trop.mult.face}, we have seen that $h(X)_d$ is canonically a weighted $\z$-polytopal complex.

 \begin{thm} Let $X$ be a good compact strictly analytic space of pure dimension $d$, and let $h\colon X \to \R^n$ be a harmonic tropicalization map.
-Then we have the following properties: \begin{enumerate} \item For any $x \in \Int(X)$, the weighted fan $h(X,x)_d$ of the germ $(X,x)$ is balanced. \item The weighted polytopal complex $h(X)_d$ satisfies the balancing condition in every $(d-1)$-dimensional face not contained in $h(\partial X)$. \end{enumerate} \end{thm} Note here that balanced might mean that there simply are no $d$-dimensional faces.
+Then we have the following properties: \begin{enumerate} \item For any $x \in \Int(X)$, the weighted fan $h(X,x)_d$ of the germ $(X,x)$ is balanced. \item The weighted polytopal complex $h(X)_d$ satisfies the balancing condition in every $(d-1)$-dimensional face not contained in $h({S_h(X)_d\cap} \partial X)$. \end{enumerate} \end{thm} Note here that balanced might mean that there simply are no $d$-dimensional faces. {In a previous version, we required in \eqref{second condition in balancing} only that the $(d-1)$-dimensional face omits $h(\partial X)$.
+An argument of Andreas Mihatsch allows us to replace the latter by $h({S_h(X)_d\cap} \partial X)$ where $S_h(X)_d$ is the $d$-skeleton of $h$ from \ref{rem:pl.d-skeleton}.}

 \begin{proof} Let $x \in \Int(X)$.
 By~\secref{smooth tropicalization covering}, there is a compact strictly analytic subdomain $W$ of $X$ which is a neighbourhood of $x$, a smooth tropicalization map $F\colon W \to \R^m$ and a piecewise $\z$-linear map $L\colon F(W) \to \R^n$ such that $h=L \circ F$.
 By Lemma~\ref{balancing for smooth germs}, the fan $F(W,x)_d$ is balanced.